The Hardest Thing To Write About — my son’s initial autism diagnosis &late regression

 Even though I covered a lot in that post many people have asked more about it.
 They want more details.
 They want to know if we know what caused it.
 Was there any early warning signs?

-that interesting.
+The story of his diagnosis isn’t really that interesting.
 And the story of his late regression is very painful.
 And i never wanted my page or blog to dive into all that.
-I've spent years learning to deal with it.
-So I don't want to relive it too often.
+I’ve spent years learning to deal with it.
+So I don’t want to relive it too often.

 But for the good of all of you, I’ll get into it a little bit more.
 But I’ll say up front that I still have NO F$&KING IDEA what caused his late HUGE regression.